SoftwareTechnologyMQ/SoftwareTechnologyMQ.github.io/multi_dimensional_arrays.md

 	int[][][] mega = { data, { {50}, {30, 60} } };
 ```

+If anyone still insists on thinking of 2-dimensional arrays as rows and columns, ask them to explain a 4-dimensional array to you, without both your heads exploding.

 ## Example of passing multi-dimensional array to a function

 ```processing